Go Back Go Back

 1. Crises can mean life or death for pregnant women

-Hundreds of hospitals and health centres, including UNFPA-supported facilities and safe spaces, collapsed or were severely damaged.
-This left pregnant women and new mothers struggling to access essential care, including emergency obstetric support and Caesarean sections.
+Thousands of hospitals, including UNFPA-supported facilities and safe spaces, have collapsed or been damaged.
+This has left pregnant women and new mothers struggling to access essential care, including emergency obstetric support and caesarean sections.

 Um Subhi and her newborn received maternal support from UNFPA at a temporary camp in Jinderis, in Syria.
 “When the earthquake hit I was breastfeeding my baby, I didn't know what happened.
 I've never experienced anything like this in my entire life,” she said.